Bill-GD/jpit2/README.md

 ### Running the project

 - This project is currently not deployed (localhost)
-- Use `php -S localhost:8000` (or different port) in the Terminal inside the project root
+- Use `php -S localhost:8000` (port 8000 used for Google Sign In) in the Terminal inside the project root